 Here are the financial institutions using blockchain:

 CEBNet is a Chinese financial news source, reported that 12 out of 26 of China’s publicly listed banks implemented blockchain-based technologies for their business processes.
 They include the Bank of China, Agriculture Bank of China, China Construction Bank, etc.

 According to an IBM study, 66% percent of banks are expected to deploy blockchain in commercial production and at scale by 2020.

 JP Morgan Chase, a US multinational bank, one of the largest financial institutions in the world, has put a lot of faith in blockchain and, in 2017, developed its own blockchain-based payment system, named Interbank Information Network (IIN).
 After this system had been implemented for over a year, more than 17 different financial institutions started to work with it.
 IIN can process around 300,000 transactions per day, while the SWIFT payment system manages 14.5 million cross-border transactions a day.

 China Construction Bank

-While blockchain still remains to be a young technology, many financial institutions are actively exploring its potential and even reaping benefits out of it.
-The technology offers the banking industry efficiency, security, speed, as well as cost reduction, enhancing the quality of financial services and lowering expenditures.
-As blockchain-embedded technologies envisage involvement of multiple parties rather than being limited to a single banking system, banks still have to learn to cooperate in order to fully benefit from the possibilities of decentralized networks and technologies.
+While blockchain remains a young technology, many financial institutions are actively exploring its potential and even reaping its benefits.
+The technology offers the banking industry efficiency, security, speed, and cost reduction, enhancing the quality of financial services and lowering expenditures.
+As blockchain-embedded technologies envisage the involvement of multiple parties rather than being limited to a single banking system, banks still have to learn to cooperate in order to fully benefit from the possibilities of decentralized networks and technologies.